cse110-sp21-group23/cse110-sp21-group23/README.md

    - You will now have your own local copy of our project and you can start working on it!
 ## Building the App
 1. Install the required npm modules
-   - In your terminal, type `npm init -y`.
+   - In your terminal, type `npm init`.
 This will install the necessary things to build our app
 ## Deploy the App
 1. Use `npm run dev` to deploy the app
    - In your terminal, navigate to the frontend folder (`cse110-sp21-group23/source/frontend`)